top of page

 Chairperson of the Board

-Over the last several years Niambe McIntosh, the youngest child of the revolutionary musician and activist Peter Tosh, has stepped up to the mantle to carry on her father’s message and legacy.
-A renaissance woman, she serves many roles including the head of the Peter Tosh Estate and Brand; Managing Member of Tosh Holdings LLC; Board Chairperson for the Peter Tosh Foundation Ltd.; and President of PT Capital LLC.
+Over the last several years, Niambe McIntosh, the youngest child of the revolutionary musician and activist Peter Tosh, has stepped up to the mantle to carry on her father’s message and legacy.
+A renaissance woman, she serves many roles, including the head of the Peter Tosh Estate and Brand; Managing Member of Tosh Holdings LLC; Board Chairperson for the Peter Tosh Foundation Ltd.; and President of PT Capital LLC.

-Born in Kingston, Jamaica and raised in Boston, Massachusetts, McIntosh has come to call both home.
+Born in Kingston, Jamaica, and raised in Boston, Massachusetts, McIntosh has come to call both home.
 She received a Bachelors Degree in Engineering and enjoyed a successful career in the field during her early 20’s, however her passion for working with kids of all ages led her to switch gears and become an educator.
-She spent nearly a decade working in the Boston Public School System teaching mathematics and special education to high school 9th-12th graders.
+She spent nearly a decade working in the Boston Public School system teaching mathematics and special education to high school 9th-12th graders.

 During this time, Niambe was instrumental in the planning and development of the Peter Tosh Museum which opened in 2016 and is a national landmark edifice in Kingston, Jamaica dedicated to the preservation of her father’s legacy.
 Additionally, Mcintosh and her family founded the Peter Tosh Foundation in 2017 to serve as the vehicle for the realization of her father’s dream.